bang-olufsen/beoremote-halo/README.md

 ## Beoremote Halo Home Automation System API
 The Home Automation System API is an open source Async API that allows you to interact with a Beoremote Halo from a control system.
-Using a websocket to communicate with the Beoremote Halo, it is possible to create a configuration of buttons on the Beoremote Halo to work with your Home automation to control all your Home Automation systems with an easily accessible and wellcrafted remote.
+Using a websocket to communicate with the Beoremote Halo, it is possible to create a configuration of buttons on the Beoremote Halo to work with your Home automation to control all your Home Automation systems with an easily accessible and well crafted remote.
-The API works with both the wall mounted and the table versions of the Beoremote Halo.
+The API works with both the wall mounted and table versions of the Beoremote Halo.
-Beoremote Halo supports adding buttons with icons for most general Home automation applications and also has the option to create buttons with text.
+Beoremote Halo supports adding buttons with icons or text for most general Home automation applications.
 <img src="https://github.com/bang-olufsen/beoremote-halo/blob/main/Docs/Images/Halo%20flow%200.png" width=100% height=100% align="center">
 <br />
 ### Connecting to Beoremote Halo
-Connection to Beoremote Halo is done using a websocket client connecting to Halos Websocket server using Beoremote Halos IP adress on Port:8080.
+Connection to Beoremote Halo is done using a websocket client connecting to Beoremote Halos Websocket server using Beoremote Halos IP address on Port:8080.
-Once connection is established a configuration must be sent to the remote for it to configure the screens and buttons.
+Once connection is established a configuration must be sent to Beoremote Halo for it to configure the screens and buttons.
-The Beoremote Halo will answer back with acknowledgements if the configuration was successful or not.
+The Beoremote Halo will answer back if the configuration was successful or not.
 <br />

 <img src="https://github.com/bang-olufsen/beoremote-halo/blob/main/Docs/Images/HALO%20Flow1.png" width=100% height=100% align="center">